+The virtual driver is a just a wrapper layer that translates the standardized inputs and outputs to the particular instrument drivers.
+See example for “Setup channels” for DMM 3458A driver:

-for DMM 3458A driverEach of the following functions contains the case selectors with one item per digitizer “type”.
+Each of the following functions contains the case selectors with one item per digitizer “type”.
 Each function extracts the session related to the particular digitizer (“3458A” in the example) from the virtual digitizer “adc session”, it executes the function(s) of the instrument driver(s) and it stores the modified session “3458A” back to the virtual digitizer “adc session”.
 Other functions are made the same way.
 The only exception is the configuration panel for the digitizers which will be described separately.

 There are just a few steps to be done to integrate new drivers.
 First, change the type definition of “type” in the “adc session”, i.e. add a new item to “type” Enum.
 The item names should be chosen clearly, such as “NI 9234”.
 Next, a session cluster (or class) of the new driver must added to the “adc session”.
 This object can contain absolutely anything.
 It depends on the driver.
 Finally, each of the case selectors in each of the virtual driver functions must be extended by the new page, e.g. “NI 9234” and the driver functions must be inserted.
 TWM will then automatically allow to use the new digitizer without any changes in the rest of the application.

 ADC session

-virtual digitizer sub-sparticular isin future
+“ADC session” is a virtual digitizer cluster that has to contain all sub-sessions of the particular digitizers.
+It also contains several common items.
+Details on content of this cluster at the time of writing this document (may extend in future):